airbytehq/PyAirbyte/CONTRIBUTING.md

 - In your PR:
   - Bump the version in `pyproject.toml`
   - Add a changelog entry to the table below
-- Once the PR is merged, go to Github and trigger the `Publish AirbyteLib Manually` workflow.
+- Once the PR is merged, go to Github and trigger the `Publish PyAirbyte Manually` workflow.
 This will publish the new version to PyPI.

 ## Versioning